 2019 KG3 is a very small asteroid whose orbit approaches the orbit of Earth but does not cross it.
-NASA JPL has classified 2019 KG3 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of collision.
+NASA JPL has classified 2019 KG3 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2019 KG3 has 1 close approaches predicted in the coming decades: